jyizheng/wormhole/README.md

     // other unsafe operations
     wormhole_destroy(index);

+Wormhole internally uses QSBR RCU to synchronize readers/writers so every holder of a `ref` needs actively perform index operations.
+Otherwise, the holder may temporarily release the `ref` before entering an idle/sleep status.

 ## Memory management

-Wormhole manages all the key-value data internally and only copy to or from an user-supplied buffer (`struct kv`).
+Wormhole manages all the key-value data internally and only copies to or from a user-supplied buffer (a `struct kv` object).
-This draws a clear boundary in the memory space between the Wormhole index and its users.
+This draws a clear boundary in the memory space between the index structure and its users.
 After a call to any of the index operations, the caller can immediately free the buffer holding the key or the key-value data.
-This also allows users to use key-values allocated on the stack when interacting with Wormhole.
+This also allows users to use stack-allocated `struct kv` objects to interact with Wormhole.

-The memory allocator for the internal key-value data can be customized when wormhole is created/initialized (see `wormhole_create`).
+The memory allocator for the internal key-value data can be customized when the index is created/initialized (see `wormhole_create`).
-The allocator will _only_ be used for allocating the internal key-value data (`struct kv`), but not the other objects in Wormhole, such as hash table and tree nodes.
+The allocator will _only_ be used for allocating the internal key-value data (the `struct kv` objects), but not the other objects in Wormhole, such as hash table and tree nodes.